behavure/behavure-docs/src/content/docs/measure_iq/admin-guides/managing-your-data/import-data-deduplication.md

 ---
-title: "Import Data Deduplication "
+title: "Import Data Deduplication"
-description: "Definition & use of Import Data Deduplication "
+description: "Learn how Measure IQ prevents duplicate data during import"
 ---

-You’ve learned what happens behind the scenes when [Scuba ingests your data](../what-goes-on-behind-the-scenes-when-data-is-imported).
+You've learned what happens behind the scenes when [Measure IQ ingests your data](/measure_iq/admin-guides/managing-your-data/what-goes-on-behind-the-scenes-when-data-is-imported).
 This document explains what safeguards are in place to ensure that Measure IQ does not ingest duplicate records.

 ## Deduplication